-While the UK research base continues to punch above its weight, international comparisons suggest the UK is losing ground to competitors (Figure 14, see overleaf).
+While the UK research base continues to punch above its weight, international comparisons suggest the UK is losing ground to competitors (see Figure 14, overleaf).

 "Without university I wouldn't have been given an opportunity to give back through teaching, caring for others and contributing to research that will hopefully improve the lives of countless more."